-Time is the one measurement where no matter where you, there is a metric of comparison.
+Time is the one measurement where no matter where you are, there is a metric of comparison.
 This is especially true if you are a competitive runner.
-For non competitive runners, some feel embarrassed (you shouldn’t) to post times if they have a bad run/aren’t “fast” and isolate themselves as a result.
+For non-competitive runners, some feel embarrassed (you shouldn’t) to post times if they have a bad run/aren’t “fast” and isolate themselves as a result.

 Don’t let that watch become a ball and chain of despair.
 If you want to post about your run, you still can!
 Just detail about what you enjoyed about your run and how you felt… this doesn’t require a watch and opens a new perspective on running.